Backcountry Skiing in Gaspésie, from Yesterday to Today

 In recent years, backcountry skiing has become increasingly popular.
 Sometimes considered to encompass downhill skiing, telemarking, snowboarding and splitboarding, this sport is enjoyed on unpacked slopes requiring human power (snowshoes or skis with climbing skins) or mechanized means (snowcat, helicopter or snowmobile) to access.

 In Murdochville, backcountry skiing became a new niche market in the early 2000s.
 While many believed that this area was destined to become a ghost town after the local copper mine was closed in 2002, Guillaume Molaison saw the full potential of the 7 metres of snow that fall on Murdochville every winter.
 Wishing to take advantage of this enormous potential for adventure tourism, he created the Chic Chac hostel in 2006.
-In addition to offering accommodations, Chic-Chac offers backcountry skiing on York Mountain (accessible by snowcat or helicopter), Porphyre Mountain (accessible by snowshoes, climbing skins, snowmobile or snowcat) and Lyall Mountain (accessible by snowshoes, climbing skins or helicopter).
-Guests can also ski at the Miller Mountain resort (accessible by T-bar lift).
+In addition to offering accommodations, Chic-Chac offers backcountry skiing on Mont York (accessible by snowcat or helicopter), Mont du Porphyre (accessible by snowshoes, climbing skins, snowmobile or snowcat) and Mont Lyall (accessible by snowshoes, climbing skins or helicopter).
+Guests can also ski at the Mont Miller ski resort (accessible by T-bar lift).

 Backcountry skiing can also be enjoyed in other places in Gaspésie.
-In Parc national de la Gaspésie, the Mur des Patrouilleurs and the Grande Cuve on Mount Albert (expert level) are accessible by snowshoes or using climbing skins, as is Mount Logan (intermediate level).
-In the Réserve faunique des Chic-Chocs, the Champs de Mars (intermediate level) and Mines Madeleine (expert level) are exceptional sites for self-guided backcountry skiing, as are Hog’s Back and Vallières-de-Saint-Réal (intermediate to advanced levels).
+In Parc national de la Gaspésie, the Mur des Patrouilleurs and the Grande Cuve on Mont Albert (expert level) are accessible by snowshoes or using climbing skins, as is Mont Logan (intermediate level).
+In the Réserve faunique des Chic-Chocs, the Champs de Mars (intermediate level) and Mines-Madeleine (expert level) are exceptional sites for self-guided backcountry skiing, as are Mont Hog’s Back and Mont Vallières-de-Saint-Réal (intermediate to advanced levels).

 In Sainte-Irène, Parc régional de Val-d’Irène, which is renowned for its ski resort offering 100% natural snow, has developed the “white zone” (Zone Blanche), an area reserved for backcountry skiing (accessible by snowshoes or using climbing skins).
 In addition, several sites affiliated with the FQME (an organization that promotes rock climbing and backcountry skiing in the province of Québec) welcome backcountry skiers in Gaspésie.
-These include Mount Pesaq and Mount Maria, as well as the Saint Pierre Mountain in La Rédemption.
+These include Mont Pesaq and Mont Maria, as well as Montagne Saint Pierre in La Rédemption.
 Some sites are only accessible by snowshoes or using climbing skins, while others are served by a company offering mechanized access.

 Several local companies offer guide services to safely experience backcountry skiing in Gaspésie.
 This is the case with Chic Chac (mentioned above); Ski Chic-Chocs, an exclusive guiding partner in Parc national de la Gaspésie; and Cap Castor, a private ski area with 12 slopes in Sainte-Anne-des-Monts.
 In addition, the women’s event White Lips offers an introduction to backcountry skiing or snowboarding in the Chic-Chocs.